Infopisteprojekti/infopiste/documentation/frontend.md

 # Testing

-The tests can be found in the [tests](../frontend/tests/) directory.
+The unit tests can be found in the [tests](../frontend/tests/) directory.

 [testSetup.js](../frontend/tests/testSetup.js) simply ensures that each test starts with a clean slate.

 [Floorplan.test.jsx](../frontend/tests/Floorplan.test.jsx) tests the functionality of the `Floorplan` component.
 These tests use mocks in place of using the actual component, due to the complexity of creating unit tests for a component that fetches data from the backend.

+End-to-end tests can be found in the [e2e](../frontend/e2e/) directory.

+These tests are used to test the end-to-end functionality of the application, which includes the communication between the frontend and backend.

 The tests, as well as linting are included in the CI/CD pipeline.
 Whenever new content is pushed to the `main` branch, the tests are executed.

-The app can also be tested locally by running
+The unit tests can be run locally with

 ```bash
 $ npm run test
 ```

 This is equivalent to running `npx vitest run`.

+The end-to-end tests can be run locally with

+`$ npm run e2e`.

+This is equivalent to running `npx playwright test`.

+Note that to run either the unit tests or end-to-end tests, the application must be running locally.
+See [Docker](#docker) or [Local development](#local-development).

 ESLint is used for linting.
 The linting can be checked with